 Since the COVID-19 pandemic started, we have seen a lot of adjustments in the Asheville real estate market.
 This affects the supply of new homes for sale, the demand for homes, and of course how we market and show real estate listings.

 For the latest on market statistics, including current inventory levels, check out our real estate market update page.
 For more information on how we are responding to COVID-19 on a day-to-day basis, keep reading below.

 We are still scheduling in-person real estate showings, but we are also doing lots of virtual showings.
 If you’re from out of town or would prefer not to schedule an in-person viewing, please let us know.
 We can do live virtual showings with Zoom, Facetime, Skype, or Google Duo.

 Sometimes, we tour homes or land that don’t have good cell service.
 In this case, we can take a video of the property and upload it to Vimeo or YouTube for you to view remotely.

 For our company’s real estate listings, we are using 3D tours as much as possible.

 We are also providing hand sanitizer and gloves for real estate showings.
 We do recommend that all clients wear masks while visiting homes for sale.

-We are driving separately from our clients for now.
-For our vacant listings, we are turning on lights prior to showings and requesting that buyer’s agents leave them on.
-We also open all interior doors prior to showings.
+We are also happy to drive separately from our clients, or we can wear masks while in the same car as our clients.
+And for our seller clients, we can turn on lights prior to showings and request that buyer’s agents leave them on.
+We can also open all interior doors prior to showings.
 This ensures minimal touching of interior services.